6 Tips for Cooking with Kids

 Some of the most engaging activities for you to do with your child can take place in your very own kitchen!
 Whether its teaching your kids to help cook easy family recipes, or baking up something sweet for a special occasion, kids love to eat food and will definitely enjoy making it too.
-So next time you’re about to whip up dinner before soccer practice or bake cookies for grandma, here are some ways you can make it fun and safe for you and your child to do together.
+So, if you find you now have more time to cook dinner or you'd like to bake cookies for grandma, here are some ways you can make it fun and safe for you and your child to do together.

 Let them pick out the recipe